 To do well as a freelance writer, you’ll need to build up a credible portfolio.
 Alongside flawless grammar, you’ll need to be able to write in an appropriate tone for the client and type of project you’re producing.
 If you’ve got experience in a specific industry, you’ll be able to provide more competitive content and charge more for your services.

-You can advertise your services online through freelancing websites such as PeoplePerHour and Fiverr or apply for writing roles through A List Apart, Academic Experts and A Pass Education, platforms regularly hiring expert writers to produce weekly articles.
+You can advertise your services online through freelancing websites such as PeoplePerHour and Fiverr or apply for writing roles through A List Apart or Academic Experts, platforms regularly hiring expert writers to produce weekly articles.

 If you’ve got a specialist skillset, you can charge far more for technical writing or specific writing services, such as legal writing or writing business plans.